native-land-digital/next-nld/README.md

 ### Notes for current development to-dos

 Major:
+- Sorting out some of these language errors, maybe a better way to load them?

 Minor:
 - Adding captions and titles to researcher media
-- Adding working links to breadcrumbs
 - Checking and rendering related field front end
 - Check for any redirection needs on legacy API
 - Add last updated date in Mapbox updating research section (for clarity)